sdv-dev/SDV/docs/user_guides/single_table/gaussian_copula.rst

     model.get_distributions()['experience_years']

-And, as a result, now we can see how the generated data now have a behavior which is closer to the original data and always stays within the valid values range.
+And, as a result, we can see how the generated data now have a behavior which is closer to the original data and always stays within the valid values range.